 Setting up a conference booth once required flights, hotel stays, long days, confusing podium builds, printing mishaps, and a significant chunk of time away from all other business commitments.
 Now, all of the benefits of a physical booth can be achieved without changing out of your pajamas.
 We’ve entered a wonderful new age: the age of virtual symposia.

-Naturally, there is a learning curve as we all adapt to this rising new forum.
+Naturally, there is a learning curve as we all adapt to increased interest in this forum.
 Attending virtual symposia and hosting virtual booths requires a different marketing strategy.
-However, given the freshness of the field, proactively honing your skills will provide a marketing edge for your company.
-So what goes into a winning approach?
+However, proactively honing your skills will provide a marketing edge for your company.

 Before any plans are put in place, coordinate as a team exactly what you are trying to achieve.
 It’s the same principle as for a physical event.
 Is the goal to launch a new laboratory instrument?
 Establish your presence and brand in the chromatography space?

 Take the time to create a visually appealing booth.
 It may not be a skillset your team has traditionally called upon, but good procedures are worth getting in place.

-Think colorful, high contrast, and high impact – work with the host to determine the best way to grab browsers’ attention.
+Think colorful, high contrast, and high impact.
+Work with the vendor to determine the best way to grab browsers’ attention.
 Your messaging and designs should always be tailored to fit within the designated display areas, but don’t forget to ask about the ‘add-ons’: additional promotional opportunities both inside and outside your booth.
 This can be anything from banners in the ‘lobby’ to pre-event email blasts, intended to make your participation even more personal and memorable.
 Consider leveraging these to ensure attendees that don’t enter your booth still get a feel for your company’s brand and specialty.
 And make sure your logo is in a prominent place!

 With a virtual event, there are fewer limitations to the quantity and quality of the content you can provide.
 Extended videos are just a click away for any virtual visitor.
 That said, you’re not just competing with other booths, but with an attendee’s day-to-day workload as well, and if you lose their attention for a moment, attendees can slip away.
 As such, a virtual booth does not mean you can scale back on the value proposition, but quite the opposite: content needs to be clearer and stronger than anywhere else.

 Pre-record snappy videos and minimize the possibility for technical errors by checking your links and files several times over.
-Ensure the content is original – it’s worth the investment – and include a mix of products and service-specific content, along with your company’s stance on broader issues, if applicable.
+Ensure the content is original – it’s worth the investment – and includes a mix of products and service-specific content, along with your company’s stance on broader issues, if applicable.
 This will drive good discussion and thought leadership.

 As with physical conferences, get the ball rolling on content development as early as possible.
 You may save a day or two by not having to print materials, but the time crunch will be eerily familiar as symposium day approaches.
 Also keep in mind that you can build content to distribute after the symposium is over, which is one of the appeals of participating in this type of conference.
 Ideally, you’ll also be looped in with the many great contacts you’ve gained, and you should think about a post-event marketing and content strategy for the leads you’ve captured during the show.

 People will stay longer and engage more if attendees communicate with each other at your booth.
 Use the private chat feature made available by the host.
 Using the event hashtag invites people to join your conversation and makes it easy for attendees to gather each other’s contact details for networking after the show.

-As science marketers we experience additional hurdles when it comes to winning over crowds.
+As science marketers we experience additional hurdles when it comes to winning over crowds, digital ones included.
 The field we operate in is technical and often niche.
 Plus, scientists are trained skeptics.

-To respect everybody’s time, build a roster that designates specific shifts.
+To respect everybody’s time, build a roster that designates specific shifts to man your virtual booth.
 This will ensure your visitors’ needs are met and that the discussions stay fresh.
 With the flexibility to work from anywhere, you can even encourage company executives to log in for cameos.

 Invite guests to enter your booth, browse and explore.
-Don’t harass them immediately.
+Just don’t harass them immediately.
 We’ve all experienced needy shop assistants in brick and mortar stores; let’s not carry that practice over to the virtual world.

 Patience is not to be confused with passiveness.
 Have pre-determined leading lines ready, e.g. “ask us about our latest chemical innovation.”
 These skills should transfer over from in-person events.
 Calls to action remain the best closing line, in writing and via live chats.
 Have a destination, such as a purpose-built landing page, to send your warm leads.